 Joseph Capen, born in Dorchester, MA in 1658, and graduated from Harvard College in 1677, agreed to become Topsfield’s minister in 1682, but declined to live in the existing parsonage which had been the home of ministers Thomas Gilbert and Jeremiah Hobart.
 He was given twelve acres “of land and medow and swamp,” where he built his house in 1683 (the date of ‘July 8, 1683’ is inscribed on a beam in the parlor).

 Capen was ordained as Topsfield’s minister in 1684.
 That same year, he married Priscilla Appleton of Ipswich, with whom he had seven children.
 At the time he became Topsfield’s minister, the Topsfield congregation included Isaac and Mary Easty, and John and Sarah Wildes.
-The wives of both couples would be hanged for witchcraft eight years later.
-The congregation included many people who would be involved in the tragedy – among them members of the Hobbs family, the How family, Nehemiah Abbott, the Gould family and the Redington family – people who were accused and were accusers.
+The wives of both couples were hanged for witchcraft eight years later.
+The congregation included many people who were involved in the tragedy – among them members of the Hobbs family, the How family, Nehemiah Abbott, the Gould family and the Redington family – both accused and accusers.